paul-hammant/aether/experiments/docs/erlang-go-comparison.md

 2. **Cooperative yielding** (trust the programmer - what we're doing now)
 3. **OS threads** (too heavy, we've proven this with pthread baseline)

-Erlang's model requires runtime support we don't have without building a full VM.
-And if we're building a VM, why even compile to C?

 ### What We're Taking From Erlang

 - **The insight that actors can be tiny structs** - This is huge.
 Their 2.6KB processes inspired our 128-byte actors.
 - **Message passing as the primary abstraction** - Not shared memory.
 - **Process isolation** - Each actor owns its state, period.
-- **Supervision trees** (on our roadmap) - Their "let it crash" philosophy is genius.

 ### What We're Doing Differently